peteroupc/peteroupc.github.io/colorgen.md

 1. The choices of `LIGHT` and `CMF` determine the _adopted white point_.
 2. In general, wavelengths in this section mean wavelengths in air.
 (See the entry "[wavelength](http://eilv.cie.co.at/term/1426)" in the CIE's International Lighting Vocabulary.)
 3. Although `REFL`, `LIGHT`, and `CMF` are nominally continuous functions, in practice tristimulus values are calculated based on samples at discrete wavelengths, as illustrated by the `SpectrumToTristim` method.
+4. In applications where color matching is important, reflectance and transmittance curves (`REFL`) can be less ambiguous than colors in the form of three tristimulus values (such as XYZ or RGB colors), because for a given combination of viewer (`CMF`) and light source (`LIGHT`)&mdash;
+    - two different curves can match the same color (and be _metamers_) or match different colors, whereas
+    - two identical curves match the same color (but are not called metamers).

 **Example:** If `LIGHT` and `CMF` are the D65 illuminant and the CIE 1931 standard observer, respectively (both used in the [sRGB color space](#sRGB))&mdash;
 - the adopted white point is the D65 white point,